MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-to-v18.md

     This step will automatically install the new system application and base application versions on the tenant.
 2. Upgrade the new versions of Microsoft extensions and third-party extensions.

-    Complete this task to upgrade any Microsoft and third-party extension used in the old deployment to new versions on the installation media.
+    Upgrade any Microsoft and third-party extension that are used in the old deployment to new versions found on the installation media.
 The new versions are in the **Application** folder of the DVD.
 There's a folder for each extension.
 The extension package (.app file) is in the **Source** folder.

     For each extension, run [Start-NAVAppDataUpgrade cmdlet](/powershell/module/microsoft.dynamics.nav.apps.management/start-navappdataupgrade).
 First, run the data upgrade for the Application extension, then run it for other Microsoft extensions and third-party extensions.